frctl/fractal/docs/guides/creating-components.md

-# A guide to creating components
+# Guide: Creating components

-The following section will walk you through the process of creating a simple static component, making it dynamic by passing data into the view file and then adding additional configuration data to customise the title and change the component status.
+The following section will walk you through the process of creating a simple static component, making it dynamic by passing data into the view file and then building it out into a more complete example of a component.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->